jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.6 (2026/04/15) =
+* Add: Dynamic galleries with Tags support, now available in the manager.
+* Add: "Order by" option is now always visible in the manager modal for easier sorting.
+* Fix: Block styling and properties now render correctly within iframes (Block API v3).
+* Fix: GPS coordinates from photo EXIF data are now handled more reliably, including support for float values.
+* Update: REST API method for the images endpoint changed from GET to POST—developers using this endpoint will need to update their requests accordingly.
+* Update: Internal database checks have been streamlined for improved reliability and cleaner codebase.

 = 5.4.5 (2026/02/25) =
 * Fix: Validate the gallery sorting order so it only accepts ASC or DESC values.